 The key characteristics of muscle strain include:

 At Pure, our Physiotherapists will take a detailed history to obtain more information about your injury to help provide an accurate diagnosis.
 Within the history, you may be asked exactly how the injury occurred, your pain levels, functional ability post-injury and the level of sporting performance (if applicable) you are involved in.
 Your Physiotherapist will then carry out a comprehensive physical examination to fully establish a working diagnosis.

 If a hamstring strain/tear is suspected, you will be given information of the grade of the injury which we have outlined below:

 Muscle strain treatment & management depends upon an accurate diagnosis from your Physiotherapist.
 The severity of your muscle strain – and what function or loads your injured muscle will need to cope with, will influence the length of your recovery.

 The first-line treatment for a muscular strain in the acute phase include five steps commonly known as P.R.I.C.E.

 (Javinen et al., 2007)

 Your Physiotherapist may implement hands on interventions to help optimise your recovery.
-Manual therapy includes massage, joint mobilisations and trigger point release can reduce discomfort, promote healing and help achieve full function.
+Manual therapy includes massage, joint mobilisations and trigger point release which can reduce discomfort, promote healing and help achieve full function.
 Acupuncture may also be used which involves the insertion of fine, medical-grade needles, used for pain and healing assistance.
 These can help to relieve pain and increase movement.

 After approximately 3-7 days we want to begin to activate the injured muscles at a low level, this may be through static hold exercises to begin with to start strengthening the muscles as the pain allows